evanshortiss/evanshortiss.github.io/_posts/2015-06-23-creating-express-middleware-for-flickr.markdown

 Users can also supply a _renderer_ object to the middleware with a _classNames_ property.
 Doing so will allow custom classes be added for container, row and column element types for added layout flexibilty, and to support a responsive UI.

-It might also be useful to expand the API in the future to allow it to return the HTML programmatically without defaulting to using the _res.render_ function on behalf of users, but for now it's working well on my own site at [evanshortiss.com/photography](http://evanshortiss.com/photography)
+It might also be useful to expand the API in the future to allow it to return the HTML programmatically without defaulting to using the _res.render_ function on behalf of users ~~, but for now it's working well on my own site at [evanshortiss.com/photography](https://evanshortiss.com/photography)~~.

 Here's an example of how the module can be added to an Express app.
 You can load the middleware synchrnously by not providing a callback, but it is not recommended since if the initialisation fails your gallery will not be served as expected.